 RADIO.
-In Cleveland, the development of radio went through 3 distinct phases: an initial, largely experimental period which gradually became commercialized; a second when radio flourished as a commercial medium; and the third following World War II, when radio strove to cope with television and increasing competition within its own industry.
+In Cleveland, the development of radio went through 3 distinct phases: an initial, largely experimental period which gradually became commercialized; a second when radio flourished as a commercial medium; and the third following WORLD WAR II, when radio strove to cope with television and increasing competition within its own industry.
 Cleveland's first radio station was WHK, which went on the air early in 1922.
 Later that year WJAX began broadcasting, followed in 1923 by WTAM, sharing time on the same 390-meter frequency.
 Eventually WJAX was sold to WTAM's owner, WILLARD STORAGE BATTERY, ensuring WTAM a clear channel at 390 meters.
 In 1927 WJAY began to operate under a sunup-to-sundown license.
 WGAR joined the Cleveland group in Dec.
 1930.
 The 1920s saw an entertainment boom in downtown Cleveland, and at E. 105th St., with the construction of palatial new theaters featuring vaudeville and Hollywood films.
 Restaurants provided social dancing during dinner and after-theater hours.
 However, local stations countered by broadcasting from restaurants, hotel dining rooms, and even theater stages, building audiences both at home and in the various venues.
-Radio listings for 1925-26 show broadcasts from the Hotel Cleveland, the Rainbow Room at the Hotel Winton, the STATE THEATER, the Hotel Statler, the Bamboo Gardens Orchestra, and the Hotel Hollenden.
+Radio listings for 1925-26 show broadcasts from the HOTEL CLEVELAND, the Rainbow Room at the Hotel Winton, the STATE THEATER, the HOTEL STATLER, the Bamboo Gardens Orchestra, and the HOLLENDEN HOTEL.

 Soon 3 realities emerged: advertising was necessary for income; planned, exciting programming was imperative; and a professional approach to sales and promotion was an immediate need.
 Radio advertising itself was opposed by many who believed the new medium should be used to educate and raise levels of thought.
 Broadcasters also had to prove to potential advertisers that their dollars were actually accomplishing something.
 Well-known entertainers proved to be the answer and helped draw both audiences and advertisers.
 Two such entertainers were Cartwright "Pinky" Hunter, a singer long identified with Emerson Gill's Orchestra, and "Ev" Jones, popular bandleader whose WTAM programs brought him and the station a loyal following.